 Previously, three caribou subpopulations across Baffin Island were recognized (Ferguson and Gautier 1992, Department of Environment, 2005).
 However, the paucity of demographic and movement studies on Baffin Island over the last 20 years has made any divisions that may have existed between these possible subpopulations difficult to verify.
 Early surveys (1940-1970) were unable to provide reliable population estimates due to limited coverage.
 These issues were further compounded by small widely dispersed herds, bad weather over the survey period, and rugged terrain over portions of the range (Hall 1980).
 These early surveys generally focused on discrete portions of caribou range and were almost exclusively limited to South Baffin.
 Subsequently, a robust population estimate has never been produced for the island or at the subpopulation level though Williams and Heard (1986) suggested that in excess of 100,000 caribou inhabited Baffin Island in 1985.
 The status was updated in 1991 when it was suggested that populations were stable with 60,000 -180,000 in South Baffin, greater than 10,000 in Northeast Baffin, and between 50,000-150,000 in North Baffin (Ferguson and Gauthier, 1992).
 Once again these estimates were not the result of robust demographic studies but rather a best guess based on IQ of the time and various incidental aerial observation and movement data.
 Since the mid-2000s, local hunters across Baffin Island have reported low caribou numbers, and currently many hunters have to travel further from their community to locate caribou (Jenkins et al. 2013).
 In response to local observations of decline, the Government of Nunavut initially proposed a multi-year aerial survey to provide a population estimate of caribou across Baffin Island and address community concerns over the status of their caribou.
 The most recent demographic studies conducted on Baffin Island examined southern Baffin Island from March through May 2012 (Jenkins et. al. 2013).
 Though poor weather extended the survey period and made caribou sightability and survey conditions difficult at times, Jenkins reported that an estimated 1,500 yearling and adult caribou occupied the south Baffin study area.
 In light of some of the difficulties experienced in this study and the overall objective of arriving at a population estimate for all of Baffin Island, the Government of Nunavut revised its multi-year study design in June 2013, in favour of an island-wide aerial survey.

-These 2012 south Baffin caribou survey results suggested a dramatic drop from earlier estimates and are consistent with hunter reports of low numbers of caribou across the Island.
+The 2012 south Baffin caribou survey results suggested a dramatic drop from earlier estimates and are consistent with hunter reports of low numbers of caribou across the Island.
 Though the mechanisms of the observed decline are unclear, density-dependent factors such as vegetation depletion and disease are believed to be contributing factors (Caribou Workshop 2013, Baffin Community Consultations 2013-2014, Caribou Workshop 2014).

 This current research effort provides an estimate of the abundance of barren-ground caribou occupying all of Baffin Island using primarily aerial and secondarily ground surveys.
 The work combines all Baffin Island subpopulations to provide a Baffin Island wide population estimate and spring distribution map.
 Upon consultation with HTOs and co-management partners of this revised island-wide caribou survey planned for 2013- 14, wide support was gained at the Baffin Island Caribou Workshop (July 2013).
 The need to re-survey the south Baffin study area to verify 2012 survey results and to conduct this survey concurrent with the North Baffin caribou abundance survey was supported by all Baffin HTOs.